 2Taipei 101 (World Trade Center)

 The iconic Taipei 101 or the World Trade Center building was our second stop.
-This also has its own MRT Station— so it’s convenient for everyone who wish to go here.
+This also has its own MRT Station— so it’s convenient for everyone who wishes to go here.
 We just took pictures of the landmarks outside the building and have a quick look on the surroundings so we could proceed to our next destination, the Elephant Mountain which we bet is going to be more challenging.
 We’ve planned to drop by again in this place to experience the fastest elevator and the Starbucks inside Taipei 101 building.

 Location: No. 7, Section 5, Xinyi Road, Xinyi District Taipei City, Taiwan 110 (view map)